 Strong jaws and teeth enable these monkeys to bite through shelled nuts and tough-skinned fruits.
 And the cheek pouches they are fitted with allow them to store food for a later snack.

 Behavior and Lifestyle

 Few studies have been published about this species.
-To fill in the gaps about behavior and lifestyle, scientists base their findings on studies of captive golden-bellied mangabeys.
+To fill in the gaps in behavior and lifestyle, scientists base their findings on studies of captive golden-bellied mangabeys.
 They also look to similar species for possible clues.

 Golden-bellied mangabeys live in social family groups, typically led by an alpha male, of about 15 members; however, groups as large as 100 members or more have been reported.

-All adults of a group protect their young.
+All adults in a group protect their young.
 Females are more apt to act aggressively should a predator threaten their offspring.
 Besides humans, golden-bellied mangabeys may also be preyed on by large snakes, birds of prey, and large wild cats.

 Golden-bellied mangabeys do their best to avoid outside mangabey groups in their travels, and they rarely engage with other species.
 Should they encounter an outside mangabey group or a perceived predator, members at the front of a foraging party emit alarm calls to warn others to retreat to safety.